adjtomo/pyadjoint/docs/dd_convolution.rst

 .. note::

-    This particular implementation here uses
+    This particular implementation uses
     `Simpson's rule <http://en.wikipedia.org/wiki/Simpson's_rule>`_
     to evaluate the definite integral.

 Usage
 `````

-The following code snippets illustrates the basic usage of the waveform
+The following code snippet illustrates the basic usage of the waveform
 misfit function.

 Note that double difference implementations can take a set of windows for the